Don’t Plan Any Event Without Creating Your Event Objective

 Your client will bear the production and marketing cost if you are planning an event for someone else, but as an event manager, you must be able to recover your production, marketing and operating costs and make a profit if you’re planning an event for yourself or your company.
 Creating an event budget and managing cash flow can be quite difficult and often requires help from an experienced professional.

-Think about the weather when you plan your event and plan for foods that are seasonally appropriate, i.e. don’t serve ice cream in the winter or have a lot of hot or spicy foods on the menu in the summer.
+When planning an event, think about the weather and plan for foods that are seasonally appropriate, i.e. don’t serve ice cream in the winter or have a lot of hot or spicy foods on the menu in the summer.
 Also, if kids are going to be at your event, it’s best to have a kid’s menu or some kid friendly choices available.
 I remember a corporate event I planned where the comments from the men at the conference were, “where’s the meat?”
-Apparently I didn’t have enough meat on the menu, particularly the breakfast menu!
+Apparently I didn’t have enough meat on the menu!

 3. Where – Keeping in mind accessibility for your event attendees, what is the best location for your event?
 Some options include: a hotel ballroom, golf course, museum, convention centre, or a venue that’s close to an airport.